 The cause of cluster headaches isn’t known, but it’s clear that the trigeminal nerve in the face is affected during a cluster headache.

-If you have a constant headache that appeared suddenly and you can clearly identify the onset of your pain, you could have new daily persistent headaches.
+If you have a constant headache that appears suddenly and you can clearly identify the onset of your pain, you could have new daily persistent headaches.